Arcero1/blackjack-backend/README.md

 [surefire report](docs/reports/surefire/surefire-report.md)
 ([html version](docs/reports/surefire/surefire-report.html))

 An up to date surefire report is composed by the Jenkins CI server every time a build runs.
+The most recent report is stored on the GCP build server.

 ## 4. FRONTEND
 ### 4a.
 Visual Design